 – (older machines) from computer to card in box, and card can then be put in the machine.
 You may need special software for writing to the card.

 Then find how to find the design on/from your machine !

-For these fabrics you do need to know about a wider range of stabilisers – more uses for cut away and fusible, also wash away and heat away.
+For these fabrics you do need to know more about stabilisers – more uses for cut away and fusible, also wash away, possibly heat away.

-Also methods for handling fabrics which would be damaged by hooping, such as velvet (using ‘sticky’ self-adhesive stabiliser).
+Also methods for handling fabrics which would be damaged by hooping, such as velvet (use ‘sticky’ self-adhesive stabiliser).

 Or make free-standing lace (using water-soluble stabiliser).